 BootstrapTemplate, built on Bootstrap v4, which is a light weight CSS framework.
 Here is an example of how you can set up a display using this template:

-theme.
-Each template comes with a DarkTheme and a DefaultTheme, which can be set
+Each built-in template comes with a light (default) and dark theme.
+The theme can be set when instantiating the template with the